optakt/optakt.github.io/content/knowledge/cadence.md

 ## Contracts

 A contract in Cadence is a collection of definitions of interfaces, structs, resources, data (its state) and code (its functions).
-Contracts live in the contract storage area of an account and they can be added, updated and removed.
+Contracts live in the contract storage area of an account, and they can be added, updated and removed.

 Composite types &#0151 structs, resources, events and interfaces for these types have to be defined in a contract.
 However, there is an exception to this rule, since there is a number of native event types that are not defined in a contract, but built into the Cadence runtime itself.